DataTalksClub/data-engineering-zoomcamp/cohorts/2024/06-streaming/homework.md

 ## Pre-setup

-1. Extract and place the csv files in the paths under `resources` subfolder
+1. Extract and place the csv files in the `data` folder

 ## Spin up the containers